Safet5/espvoice-documentation/docs/source/tutorial.rst

     .. image:: images/learn-wake-words-step2.png
       :width: 800

 #.
-To complete the learning process, say the same wake word in a quiet environment three times.
-We recommend using a wake word with more than four syllables for better recognition accuracy, with a maximum allowable length of 1.5 seconds.
-Do not pause when saying the wake word.
+You will be prompted to say the wake word twice.
+We recommend using a wake word with more than four syllables for better recognition accuracy, with a maximum allowable length of 1.5 seconds. **Do not pause** when saying the wake word.

 #.
 If ESPVoice fails to recognize the wake word, for example, if it fails to match the second voice input with the first voice input, it will prompt you for another voice input.
-The learning process is complete once ESPVoice has recorded three successful matches.
+The learning process is complete once ESPVoice has recorded two successful matches.

 #.
-If there are more than five unsuccessful matches, ESPVoice will exit the learning process.
+If there are more than three unsuccessful matches, ESPVoice will exit the learning process.
 You can restart the learning process by pressing the "[Learn] Wake Word" button again.

 #.
 Once the learning process is complete, ESPVoice will respond with "I'm here" upon detecting the trained wake word.
 ESPVoice will also send a "900" text to Home Assistant.